molevol-ub/bitacora/README.md

 For example, for the chemosensory proteins (CSPs) in insects, you can download the HMM profile from pfam (Curation & model PFAM submenu): http://pfam.xfam.org/family/PF03392#tabview=tab6

-In the case of searching for proteins with not described protein domains, or with domains not covering most of the protein sequence, it should be performed an alignment of the query proteins to construct a specific HMM profile.
+In the case of searching for proteins with not described protein domains, or with domains not covering most of the protein sequence, it should be performed an alignment of the query proteins to create a specific HMM profile.
-Example of constructing a protein profile (it requires an aligner, here we use mafft as example):
+Example of building a protein profile (it requires an aligner, here we use mafft as example):
 ```
 $ mafft --auto FPDB_db.fasta > FPDB_db.aln
 $ hmmbuild FPDB_db.hmm FPDB_db.aln